shashi4u1988/ci-cd-learn-lab/README.md

 # Learn CI/CD Pipelines

-Welcome to the **Learn CI/CD Pipelines** repository!
+Welcome to  **Learn CI/CD Pipelines** repository!
 This course is designed for developers and DevOps enthusiasts who want to learn how to implement Continuous Integration (CI) and Continuous Deployment (CD) pipelines.

 ## Course Index